MechanicalRabbit/DataKnots.jl/doc/src/start.md

     =#

 A negative index can be used to mark records from the end of the pipeline's input.
-So, to return upto, but not including, the very last item in the stream, we could write:
+So, to return up to, but not including, the very last item in the stream, we could write:

     run(ChicagoData, Employee >> Take(-1))